WPTechInnovation/wpw-doc-dev/docs/architecture.md

 ![Logical Overview](images/architecture/logicalOverview.png)
 <figcaption>Figure 2\.
 Worldpay Within Logical Overview.</figcaption>

 In order to make and receive payments in the IoT, a Thing must be able to perform the roles of consumer (shopper), to make a payment for services, and the producer (merchant) to receive a payment for provision of services.
 In the Worldpay Within IoT architecture, the “consumer” pays for services by supporting Host Card Emulation (HCE).
 The “merchant” or "producer" receives payments for services by supporting Host Terminal Emulation (HTE).
-Worldpay Within contains both an HCE Brain & HTE Brain functionalities, ensuring a Thing can both consume and supply services.
+Worldpay Within contains both an HCE Brain and HTE Brain functionalities, ensuring a Thing can both consume and supply services.
 These services are provided through a series of public APIs, described within this document.

 HCE and HTE require the secure storage and use of the credentials during the payments process.
 This requires the use of secure processing within the Thing in a “Secure Execution Environment”.